life-itself/artearthtech.com/content/get-involved.md

 we can get together and help save the world.
 Oh these folks, they do make me happy!
 I’m so glad I stayed here with my wonderful chappy!

-We offer short term stays in our homes from time to time, and residencies at [La Cheraille](https://artearthtech.com/hubs/la-cheraille/), France.

 Learn more about [our spaces](https://artearthtech.com/residency/) or [apply online](https://artearthtech.com/hubs/apply/) to register yourself for short stay.